Skip to main content

 Zustand and React Query complement each other perfectly:

-• Zustand: Manages transient UI state (e.g., modal open/close, form input values before submission, theme preferences).
+• Zustand: Manages transient UI state (e.g., modal open/close, form input values before submission).

 • React Query: Manages persistent server data (e.g., lists of items, user profiles fetched from an API, authentication status from a backend).